devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 ### Status :

 - Increased performance than windows and linux.(don't check benchmarks with geekbeench.
 You will see low scores than windows.
-But in performance, This macOS has great performance than windows.
-I have tested in different sinarios, You can also test it and let us know about it in [telegram-group](https://t.me/Infinix_Inbook_discussion)
+But in performance, This macOS has great performance than windows, linux.
+I have tested in different sinarios, You can also test it and let us know about it in [telegram-group](https://t.me/infinix_inbook_discussion)

 - You definitely get more performance sure than windows without plugin the charge in this MacOS(Hacintosh)..I have tested blender in Both OSes.Blender worked very very smooth than windows(Tested my personal project has "realtime sky Nishita" which puts high work on device with blender 3.2.1.
 So you can expect more performance it in My efi.
 Here, the performace is because of "Metal-Optimisation", but not optimised in "OpenCL" in windows , And we don't need openCL in macos according to me..

- Note - we need to lose the battery backup for performance.
-You get 4hr battery for common usage.
+Note - In this Hacintosh, The cpu is well optimised and you get more performance like you overclocked(without over-clocking).
+You get 5hr battery for common usage like using xcode,safari instances, social media apps, and 1080p playback at a time, continuously.

 <img align="top" src="images/infinix x1 i3 benchmarks.jpeg" alt="infinx inbook x1 i3 laptop benchmarksimage" width="300">